Why do young carers need support from school?

 What support is available to schools?

 Young Carers in Schools is an exciting England-wide programme that equips schools to support young carers and awards effective practice.
-Run jointly by Carers Trust and The Children’s Society Young Carers in Focus partners, Young Carers in Schools is funded by The Queen’s Trust and the Big Lottery Fund.
+Led by Carers Trust and The Children’s Society's Young Carers in Focus partnership, this programme has been developed with teachers and school staff to make it as easy as possible for schools to support young carers and rewards good practice.
+It is funded by The Queen’s Trust and the Big Lottery Fund.

 Supporting Young Carers in Schools: An Introduction for Primary and Secondary School Staff